Krafft Courtyard and Entrance Area of Krafft House

 The ground is paved with medium-sized granite slabs, laid in a “lively pattern”, the walls are sandstone.
 There is no lighting.

 Power Supply: SCHUKO-type German standard electrical socket

 Access during Blue Night: via Theresienstraße 7

-Administered by: Office for Central Services
+Proprietor: City of Nuremberg.
+Administered by Office for Central Services